 UPDATE: In December 2016 Peter Canale was sentenced.
 The government asked for a sentence of 24 to 30 months, noting that “The victim of

 the defendant’s offense is not simply a faceless bureaucracy, but all the honest and hardworking American citizens and residents who go to work each day and pay their fair share of taxes as the law requires of them.

 Canale received no jail, however.
 Instead he was sentenced to 30 months of probation and approximately 2460 hours of community service.
 At sentencing, the Judge Katherine Forrest indicated she was being lenient on Canale as his father’s will apparently directed him to cheat on his taxes!
 She said, “No parent should do to their children what your father did to you.”

 At any time prior to the criminal investigation, Canale could have come clean and in all likelihood would have avoided prison and being classified as a convicted felon.

 The IRS generally operates on a “first contact” policy.
 If you contact the IRS before they find you, tax evasion and other criminal tax charges can usually be avoided.
 With the prosecution of Wegelin, the two Swiss financial advisors and his brother, Peter should have long ago seen the handwriting on the wall.

-Need more information?
-Contact attorney Bethany Canfield at or by telephone at (414) 223-0464.
-(Already under criminal investigation?
-One of our criminal tax lawyers can help as well.)
+Ready to see if you qualify?
+Contact us online, by email at or by telephone at (202) 800-9791.
 All inquiries are protected by the attorney – client privilege and kept strictly confidential.

 MahanyLaw – America’s Tax Lawyers